michaelmilleryoder/michaelmilleryoder.github.io/collections/_cs2731_fall2023/project.md

 Surveys are especially needed for new, emerging research areas.
 All projects will require a literature review, but a survey paper would be both broader and go much more in depth.
 It would summarize key approaches and key challenges and present lines for future work.
 Some sort of implementation is necessary for this type of contribution as well, such as applying multiple established methods to a new dataset or in a new context to show challenges that need to be addressed.
 Position papers argue for a certain viewpoint or shortcoming of existing approaches, e.g. arguing for the utility of techniques from a discipline outside NLP in NLP tasks.

 #### Example project ideas
 * Survey how NLP is used and applied in other fields.
-What has ben our most useful contributions to scholars in the social sciences, physical sciences, or humanities?
+What has been our most useful contributions to scholars in the social sciences, physical sciences, or humanities?
 This survey would assemble papers across disciplines for mentions of NLP and summarize what is most useful, what is lacking, and what approaches from NLP could be helpful to others.
 * Computational social science using NLP generally relies on data from online communities.
 But this is missing non-online interactions and the practices of those who are not active online.
 Survey datasets and approaches that use quantitative and computational techniques on recordings of offline linguistic interaction.
 * A growing area of research in computational social science aims to capture the framing and portrayal of entities across large text corpora (such as in [news media](https://ojs.aaai.org/index.php/ICWSM/article/download/3358/3226/)).
 Survey existing approaches and challenges.